quixotically/Postflower/README.md

 # Postflower
-A social media platform that deletes your posts after a user-set amount of time.
+A social networking site that deletes your posts after a user-set amount of time.
 The default is one week.

 [Live version](http://www.postflower.co/)